kamataryo/ouchiMessenger/README.md

 ![Add task](./raw/screenshots/02_add-task.png)

+## Database setting

+1. Set up a DynamoDB table with key named `taskId`.
+2. Create IAM user is authorized with read/write permission for the table.
+3. Note the table name, the access key id and the secret access key.

-## Deploy
+## Build and Deploy

 1.  `$ cp .env.sample.js .env.js`
-2. Edit the AWS credential.
+2. Edit the AWS credential with information above.
 3. Build and deploy from xcode.